schuchert/wikispaces/pages/FitNesse.Tutorials.TableTables.md

 ```

 Does this look familiar?
 This gives a hint at just what a table-table does.
 FitNesse simply passes in the entire table (minus the first row) in the form of a list of a list of strings:
 * The outside list represents the collection of rows.
 The first entry is actually the second row of the actual table, FitNesse does not pass in the row naming the fixture.
-(We're goig to ignore that row altogether in this tutorial, it's there for documentation).
+(We're going to ignore that row altogether in this tutorial, it's there for documentation).
 * The inside list represents the individual cells within a given row.
 In our case, the first cell is the channel.
 The remaining cells represent an hour of programming.

 With that basic understanding, now it is time to process an individual row.
 This fixture (and in general, table-table fixtures) can be complex enough to warrant unit test code.
 Why is that?
 You are trying to make a table that is easy for a non-programmer to be able to use effectively; something that is closer to the problem domain.
 Because the table is closer to the domain and further away from the implementation, it will require some amount of coding.
 # Switch to Unit Testing
-Our fixture needs to be able process a series of rows, each of which represent the a channel of programming.
+Our fixture needs to be able process a series of rows, each of which represent a channel of programming.
 That's where we'll start with unit testing.
 ## Create the First Test
-* This first test simply puts most of the basic API in palce:
+* This first test simply puts most of the basic API in place:

 ```java
 package com.om.example.dvr.fixtures;